 - 1. Your CanSat is a UAV

-- 2. Your rocket is two staged
+- 2. Your propulsion system is a cluster of motors

-- 3. Your propulsion system is a cluster of motors
+- 3. Your rocket is two staged

 Multistage or cluster configurations allowed, given maximum impulse, are not surpassed.
 If multistage, rocket must have COTS system for determining if rocket is vertical before igniting second stage.